Using Receiverships In California Marital Dissolutions

 Early attempts to secure appointment of a receiver may fail, but later developments in the case may furnish a basis for renewal of the motion.
 Even if a receiver is not appointed, the early threat that one might be may be sufficient to keep the other spouse on the straight and narrow path.

 If the decision is made to seek appointment of a receiver, it is generally best to ask for one by ex parte application.
 Such an application is granted only in cases of emergency, but the ex parte application dramatizes the case’s urgency.
 Such an application gets the attention of the judge who will hear the matter; it allows him to suggest alternative solutions before a full hearing.
 Once informed of the judge’s thinking, the attorneys can discuss and perhaps negotiate other, less drastic solutions.

-The ex parte application should also seek temporary restraining orders against dissipation of community property.
-If the court refuses to appoint a receiver, it will often grant the lesser relief of a restraining order.
 In this context, it may be possible to secure a temporary restraining order which does not allow the other spouse the usual freedom to use community assets in the ordinary course of business or for the necessities of life.
 The court may be willing to issue such a restrictive restraining order for the short time between the ex parte hearing and the plenary hearing on the application for appointment of a receiver.

 Carefully drafted order

 If a receiver is to be appointed, great care must be taken in drafting the order appointing him.